 - JPEG image (.jpg, current slide)

 - PNG image (.png, current slide)

 3. Locate and open your PowerPoint presentation

-Because not all of the Google Slides features will correctly convert into the PowerPoint (.pptx) file format, it's a good idea to open and review your presentation.
+Because not all Google Slides features correctly convert into the Microsoft PowerPoint (.pptx) file format, it’s a good idea to open and review your presentation.

 To locate your converted PowerPoint presentation, simply:

 - Hit Win + E to open your File Explorer window

 Because you are moving from an online file format to the desktop format, your converted PowerPoint presentation will open in the Protected View.

 The Protected View shuts off all animations and macros that could be harmful to your computer if the presentation came from a non-trusted source.